top of page

 • 0.25mg vitamin B6 (18% RI)

-• They do not contain any sodium, sugar, cholesterol or trans fat!
+• They do not contain any sodium, sugar, cholesterol, or trans fat!

-*RI = the Reference Intake, which refers to the amounts of nutrients that is recommended to consume in a day.
+*RI = the Reference Intake, which refers to the amounts of nutrients that are recommended to consume in a day.
 It is there to provide a guideline to make a balanced diet, set by European law, and is based on an adult female eating a 2000kcal diet.
 RI is not a target for people to consume, but more of a guideline to help you make healthy dietary choices and consume a balanced diet.

 Nutrient Status Benefits